fullonrager/rte-L3/README.md

 # How to use
 `rtel3.py "URL"`

-This script requires adequate free storage space, I have yet to implement a feature to remove unneeded files.

 # Disclaimer
 This is for educational purposes only.
 Downloading copyrighted material from streaming services may violate their Terms of Service.
 Use at your own risk.